srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

     sudo usermod -aG docker $USER
     ```

-* Now we'll install conntrack, It is used by Kubernetes to keep track of the connections between pods and services.
+* Now we'll install Conntrack, It is used by Kubernetes to keep track of the connections between pods and services.
 This is necessary because Kubernetes uses a stateful networking model, where each pod has its own IP address and port.

     ```bash
     sudo apt install conntrack -y